Server SDK (Node.js)

 A user is authenticated in the frontend using the Browser SDK.
 Authentication occurs when the user authenticates with a passkey, but also when a user is first created with a passkey, or when a user adds a new passkey.

-In your backend, you must build an endpoint that receives the authentication token and exchanges it for a user session or whatever fits your application.
+In your backend, build an endpoint that receives the authentication token and exchanges it for a user session or whatever fits your application.
 You use the PlainKey Server SDK's .verifyAuthenticationToken() method to verify the token.

 On verification success, the SDK returns the user's PlainKey User ID, which you use to find or create the user in your database.